CVUA-RRW/AutoBak/README.md

 ### Other reqs
 * must be possible to not include samples in databases (comparison mode)
-* must be possible to analyze a dataset independently of existing , e.g. for ring trials (exclude mode)
+* must be possible to analyze a dataset independently of existing , e.g. for ring trials or validations(independant mode)

 ## Workflow
 * sanity check inputs